lines: view files as list of lines

 - fn lcGe(l, c, l2, c2) -> bool

-return whether l.c is >= l2.c2
+Return whether l.c is equal to or after l2.c2

 - fn topLeft(l, c, l2, c2) -> (l, c)

-return the top-left of two points
+Return the top-left (aka the minimum) of two points.

 - fn lcWithin(l, c, l1, c1, l2, c2) -> bool